dorkodu/sage/sage.md

 #  <a name="type-system">5</a> Type System

-The Sage type system describes the capabilities of a Sage service and is used to determine if a query and its response are valid.
+Sage type system describes the capabilities of a Sage service and is used to determine if a query and its response are valid.

 ## <a name="5.1">5.1</a> Schema